-Toni Morrison Hall is part of Cornell's Sophomore Village, and will house upperlevel students in the future.
-For the 2021-2022 academic year, Toni Morrison Hall will house first-year students.
+Toni Morrison Hall is part of Cornell's Sophomore Village, and houses upper level students.

 The hall is named for Toni Morrison, the first African American woman to win the Nobel Prize in Literature.
 Morrison earned a B.S. in English in 1953 at Howard University and a master’s degree in American literature in 1955 at Cornell.
 An A.D.
 White Professor-at-Large at Cornell from 1997 to 2003, Morrison returned to the Ithaca campus numerous times over the years.